Contributed by – Healthians team

 Chikungunya – Chikungunya is caused by Aedes albopictus mosquito.
 Similar to dengue mosquitoes, these mosquitoes too breed in stagnant water and can bite you during the day as well.
 The most common symptoms of chikungunya are sudden onset of fever and severe joint pains.

 How do you protect yourself from mosquito-borne diseases in monsoon?

 - Use mosquito nets.

-- Don’t allow water to get collected in and around the house.
+- Don’t allow water to stagnate in and around the house.